-White House Faces Deadline Monday To Provide Proof That Obama Wiretapped Trump
+Trump Administration Asks For More Time To Provide Proof That Obama Wiretapped Trump

 America

-White House Faces Deadline Monday To Provide Proof That Obama Wiretapped Trump
+Trump Administration Asks For More Time To Provide Proof That Obama Wiretapped Trump

-The Trump administration has until the end of the day Monday to produce evidence that President Barack Obama ordered surveillance of then-candidate Donald Trump during last year's election, as Trump has claimed.
+The Justice Department has asked for more time to respond to a congressional committee about any evidence that President Barack Obama ordered surveillance of then-candidate Donald Trump last year, as Trump has claimed.

-The House Intelligence Committee set the deadline in a letter to Acting Deputy Attorney General Dana Boente last week in which it asked for proof of the claim, which Obama and others have said is baseless.
+The House Intelligence Committee had set the deadline of today in a letter to Acting Deputy Attorney General Dana Boente last week in which it asked for proof of the claim, which Obama and others have said is baseless.

 Committee Chairman Devin Nunes and ranking Democrat Adam Schiff requested any applications for surveillance of Trump or his associates that were made under the Foreign Intelligence Surveillance Act, or any court orders supporting such surveillance made by the Foreign Intelligence Surveillance Court, NPR's David Welna reports.

-David adds that a copy of the letter also was sent to FBI Director James Comey, who has asked the Justice Department to publicly deny the president's claims.
+David adds that a copy of the letter also was sent to FBI Director James Comey, who has asked the Justice Department to publicly deny President Trump's claims.

-President Trump's claims came as the House Intelligence Committee was already in the process of looking into U.S. allegations that Russia sought to influence last year's presidential election — allegations that have also included ties between some in Trump's camp and Russian officials.
-Nunes has said the panel will also look at the president's accusation.

 Terrible!
 Just found out that Obama had my "wires tapped" in Trump Tower just before the victory.
 Nothing found.
 This is McCarthyism!— Donald J. Trump (@realDonaldTrump) March 4, 2017

+"This afternoon, the Department of Justice placed calls to representatives of the Chairman and Ranking Member of the United States House Permanent Select Committee on Intelligence to ask for additional time to review the request in compliance with the governing legal authorities and to determine what if any responsive documents may exist."

+The wiretapping claims came as the House Intelligence Committee was already in the process of looking into U.S. allegations that Russia sought to influence last year's presidential election — allegations that have also included ties between some in Trump's camp and Russian officials.
+Nunes has said the panel will also look at the president's accusation.

-Sen. John McCain is among those who've asked for proof of Trump's claim, telling CNN on Sunday, "I think the president has one of two choices: either retract or to provide the information that the American people deserve, because, if his predecessor violated the law, President Obama violated the law, we have got a serious issue here, to say the least."
+Sen. John McCain is among those who have asked for proof of Trump's claim, telling CNN on Sunday, "I think the president has one of two choices: either retract or ... provide the information that the American people deserve, because, if his predecessor violated the law, President Obama violated the law, we have got a serious issue here, to say the least."

 Monday's deadline comes more than a week after Trump said Obama "was tapping my phones in October," in a series of tweets that accused his predecessor of "McCarthyism" and called Obama a "Bad (or sick) guy!"